The ‘how to’ of a Red Tent

 All Red Tents are different, but many have the following things in common:

-- Red Tents are spaces created and held by women, invite your female friends, and other women from your community
+- Red Tents are spaces created and held by women, invite your friends, and other women from your community

 - Decorate the Red Tent space with red fabrics and cushions (optional)